 The median amount baby boomers owe in non-mortgage debt is $25,187.

 The generation born between 1946 and 1964 owes its name to the postwar baby boom.
 As they reach or settle into retirement, many are still laden with debt.

 According to consumer debt statistics published by LendingTree, most of their non-mortgage debt comes from car loans (38.5%) and credit card balances (34.9%).

 Baby-boomers in Houston have the largest median non-mortgage debt, at $31,626, while residents of southern-Cali town Oxnard are on the opposite side of the spectrum, with a median of $20,876 in non-mortgage debt.

-In 2018, 113 million Americans were registered with a car loan debt.
+Two years ago, 113 million Americans were registered with a car loan debt.
 This number is second only to the number of credit card debtors: 176 million.
-The current outstanding auto loan balance is $1.14 trillion, with a 5.37% average interest rate on a 60-month loan.
+The current outstanding auto loan balance is $1.2 trillion, with a 8.06% average interest rate.